shoutem/redux-io/README.md

 dispatched actions from `redux-api-state`.
 ##### `tag`
 The tag is a custom string that defines `collection` responsibility of handling action dispatched from `redux-api-state`.
-Only if schema and tag are equal as in dispatched action, `collection` will process action.
+Only if schema and tag are equal as in the dispatched action, `collection` will process action.
 Tag value pairs action creators like `find` with `collection`.
 ##### `initialState`
 If you are passing custom initial state, you should create list holding ids of objects.